InsMapper: Exploring Inner-instance Information for Vectorized HD Mapping

-The online HD map detection task aims to predict the graph of road elements with vehicle-mounted sensors, drawing inspiration from similar tasks such as offline road-network detection \citep{he2020sat2graph,xu2023rngdet++,xu2022rngdet,bastani2018roadtracer}, road-curb detection in aerial images \citep{zhxu2021icurb}, and road lane line detection \citep{homayounfar2018hierarchical,homayounfar2019dagmapper}.
-DagMapper \citep{homayounfar2019dagmapper} sought to detect vectorized lane lines from pre-built point cloud maps using iterations.
-However, DagMapper only considers simple topology changes of lane lines and struggles to handle complex road intersections.
-RoadTracer \citep{bastani2018roadtracer} first proposed a graph traversal algorithm to iteratively generate the road-network graph with complicated topology.
-Inspired by RoadTracer, RNGDet++ \citep{xu2023rngdet++} applied DETR along with an imitation learning algorithm \citep{ross2011reduction} for road-network detection, achieving state-of-the-art performance on multiple datasets.
-Although these methods demonstrate satisfactory graph detection accuracy, they suffer from poor efficiency due to their iterative algorithms.
-Given the strict online requirements of autonomous vehicles, these methods are not suitable for online HD map detection.
+\mypara{Vector map detection.} Vector maps use vectors to represent road elements, such as road networks, road curbs, and lane lines.
+A high-definition map (HD map) is a type of vector map, but a vector map may not qualify as an HD map if it lacks sufficient resolution or fails to provide lane-level information, among other factors.
+Online HD map detection can benefit from insights gained from a broader scope of vector map detection works, including road-network detection \cite{bastani2018roadtracer,he2020sat2graph,xu2022rngdet,xu2023rngdet++}, road-curb detection in aerial images \cite{zhxu2021icurb,xu2021topo}, and road lane line detection \cite{homayounfar2018hierarchical,homayounfar2019dagmapper}, etc. DagMapper \cite{homayounfar2019dagmapper} aims to detect vectorized lane lines from pre-built point cloud maps using iterations.
+However, DagMapper only handles simple topology changes of lane lines and struggles to handle complex road intersections.
+RNGDet++ \cite{xu2023rngdet++} applies DETR along with an imitation learning algorithm \cite{ross2011reduction} for road-network detection, achieving state-of-the-art performance on multiple datasets.
+Although these methods achieve satisfactory graph detection accuracy, they suffer from poor efficiency due to their iterative algorithms.
+Given the stringent real-time requirements of autonomous vehicles, they are not suitable for online HD map detection.